-Pneumothorax and Pleuritis
+Pneumothorax

 There are clinical emergencies when the important negative pressure inside the pleural cavity becomes compromised.
-Pleuritis is an infection of the pleura and may cause excess fluid to build up in the pleural cavity.
-With too much fluid, the visceral and parietal layers are no longer attracted to each other and the lung collapses.
-Conversely, if air is introduced into the pleural cavity from a stab wound or a gunshot, the lungs will also collapse.
+If air is introduced into the pleural cavity from a stab wound or a gunshot, the lungs will also collapse.
 Air may also be introduced internally such as when a rib cuts the surface of the lung or when an alveolus ruptures.

 Air in the pleural cavity is called a pneumothorax.
 A tension pneumothorax occurs when air is allowed to enter the pleural cavity during inspiration but not exit during expiration.
-This can happen if damaged tissue forms a one-way valve.
-This pressure builds up in the thoracic cavity and may put pressure on veins returning blood to the heart.
-If the added pressure on the veins results in a decrease in venous return then the resultant decreased cardiac output may be life-threatening.
+A one-way valve forms from damaged tissue.
+Pressure builds up in the thoracic cavity and may put pressure on veins returning blood to the left side of the heart for a decrease in venous return and the decreased cardiac output may be life-threatening.
 In an ER environment, a large needle is inserted between the ribs into the pleural cavity to relieve the pressure from a tension pneumothorax.
 In the movie "Just Like Heaven", a doctor played by Reese Witherspoon saved a man suffering from tension pneumothorax in a restaurant.
 She made an incision into the thorax with a kitchen knife and then shoved the tube part of a pen between his ribs to relieve the pressure.
-Another type of alveolar collapse is called atelectasis; however, this condition is not due to a pneumothorax but rather it happens when alveoli become underinflated.
-One type of atelectasis is absorption atelectasis which could happen when an alveolus becomes under-inflated due to bronchiol or bronchiolar blockage.

-Pneumothorax.
+Pneumothorax

-By National Heart Lung and Blood Institute, License: Wikimedia Commons.Link: https://commons.wikimedia.org/wiki/File%3APleurisy\and\pneumothorax.jpg
+By National Heart Lung and Blood Institute, License: Wikimedia Commons Link: https://commons.wikimedia.org/wiki/File%3APleurisy\and\pneumothorax.jpg